 But for now, you can get your own taste of Thailand with this creamy Tom Yum shrimp soup recipe.
 Enjoy!

 Looking for a new soup recipe?
-Look no further - this Hot and Sour Shrimp Thai Soup (known officially as Tom Yum Goong) is the recipe you must try!
+Look no further - make Tom Yum Shrimp Soup!

 - 10 slices ginger or galangal